-Development Opportunities Development Principles Higher &amp; Further Education uses (75%)Academic facilitiesSupport facilities Scale, mass and form of development on Waterfront to be of varied height (minimum 6 storeys), responding to waterfront setting - Student accommodation with layout maintaining glimpse views through to tree-lined skyline.
-Residential development Hotel Car parking (inc. public) Small scale retail, café/restaurant Offices/business • Fine grain, low rise (2-3 storeys) development north of Rope Walk to integrate with historic scale and character of St Helen's Street and create a suitable transition to the modern buildings of the college campus.
-Development to respect and enhance setting of Listed and historic buildings.
-Development to take account of archaeology and Wet Dock Conservation Area Layout and design to address flood risk.
-Enhanced pedestrian and cycle permeability through the area and linking into wider networks.
+- Scale, mass and form of development on Waterfront to be of varied height (minimum 6 storeys), responding to waterfront setting with layout maintaining glimpse views through to tree-lined skyline.

+- Fine grain, low rise (2-3 storeys)

+development north of Rope Walk to

+integrate with historic scale and

+character of St Helen's Street and

+create a suitable transition to the

+modern buildings of the college

+campus.

+- Development to respect and enhance setting of Listed and historic buildings.

+- Development to take account of address archaeology and Wet Dock, Central, and St Helen's Conservation Areas.

+- Layout and design to address flood risk.

+- Enhanced pedestrian and cycle permeability through the area and linking into wider networks.